ricardojoserf/ricardojoserf.github.io/_posts/2023-3-23-non-ms-binaries.md

 excerpt_separator: <!--more-->
 ---

-Code snippet to create a process using the "PROCESS_CREATION_MITIGATION_POLICY_BLOCK_NON_MICROSOFT_BINARIES_ALWAYS_ON" flag, which blocks 3rd party DLLs to be injected in it (such as EDR DLLs), allowing only Microsoft DLLs to be injected.
+Code snippet to create a process using the "PROCESS_CREATION_MITIGATION_POLICY_BLOCK_NON_MICROSOFT_BINARIES_ALWAYS_ON" flag, which blocks 3rd party DLLs to be injected in it (such as EDR DLLs).

 <!--more-->

-Then it injects shellcode in the spawned process using (*VirtualAllocEx* + *WriteProcessMemory* + *VirtualProtectEx* + *CreateRemoteThread* + *QueueUserAPC*):
+So, it only allows Microsoft DLLs to be injected.
+After creating the process, the code injects shellcode in it using (*VirtualAllocEx* + *WriteProcessMemory* + *VirtualProtectEx* + *CreateRemoteThread* + *QueueUserAPC*).

+There are two versions:

 - [calc](https://github.com/ricardojoserf/non-ms-binaries/tree/main/calc): It creates Notepad process and the hardcoded payload spawns the calculator.
+You can check if this generates alerts by itself.

 - [dropper](https://github.com/ricardojoserf/non-ms-binaries/tree/main/dropper): It creates Notepad process and downloads the payload from a remote server.

 Github repository: [non-ms-binaries](https://github.com/ricardojoserf/non-ms-binaries)